burrowsjeff/jeffburro.ws/resume.md

 * Generate and analyze financial reports to guide business decisions
 * Generate cost predictions with 96% accuracy
 * Create 3-5 grant proposals per year and report progress to funding agency
-* Management of 5 administrative support personnel
+* Manage 5 administrative support personnel

 [comment20]: <> (* Formalize procedures and best practices and improve general workflow
 * Streamline process to enable and empower center programs and goals)